icebat/NodeROV/README.md

 # NodeROV

-NodeROV is a project created by me (Thorlief Jacobsen) to run and control an underwater remote controlled vehicle easily with and Raspberry PI, some sensors and a gamepad.
+NodeROV is a project created by me (Thorleif Jacobsen) to run and control an underwater remote controlled vehicle easily with and Raspberry PI, some sensors and a gamepad.

-I have had 5+ successfull trips at the currend date (21st April 17) but are still adding improvements and want to make it much more user friendly than it currently is.
+I have had 5+ successful trips at the current date (21st April 17) but are still adding improvements and want to make it much more user friendly than it currently is.

 # Screenshot: